 Amazon Labor Day Sale: Under $600 for 1 Carat Diamond Stud Earrings

+Amazon Big Labor Day Sale: Under $600 for 1 Carat Diamond Stud Earrings

 Diamonds are a girl's best friend!
-Diamonds are on sale at a deep discount at Amazon during the Amazon Big Summer Sale.
+Diamonds are on sale at a deep discount at Amazon during the Amazon Big Labor Day Sale.
 Shop 1 ct diamond stud earrings for only $580 as part of the the Amazon Big Labor Day Sale.

 These brilliant cut diamond earrings from Houston Diamond District are AGS certified and are available in 14k white gold.
 Presented in four-prong settings with four extra diamonds on the side, these timeless, elegant diamond earrings are great for everyday wear.
 Whether it's a gift for yourself or a loved one, the sparkly stunners come in a gift box.